Annita-LLC/Annita-Website-v3/public/documents/README.md

 1. **Upload your files** to this directory
 2. **Update the documents array** in `app/investors/page.tsx`
 3. **Ensure proper file naming** (use kebab-case)
-4. **Add tracking** - downloads are automatically tracked in Supabase
+4. **Add tracking** - downloads are automatically tracked in the database

 ## File Naming Convention